miztli/jenkins-ci-server/nginx-server/README.md

 Create an NGINX proxy server to front our jenkins master server.

 ## Getting Started
+|For starting the complete environment, run the docker-compose.yml file outside this directory.
 These instructions will help you to set up an NGINX proxy server.

 ### Prerequisites